tritemio/smbits/content/2016-01/execute-notebooks.rst

 Hopefully, we will not get any errors during the notebook execution (see the last section for error handling).
 Note that ``path`` specifies in which folder to execute the notebook.
-Finally, to save the resulting notebook:
+Finally, save the resulting notebook with:

 .. code-block:: python